 - The Interest Component is determined by the Federal Housing Finance Board and is based on conventional mortgages.
 While this component will vary from year to year, the State Board of Equalization has set this at 4.75% for 2012. - The Historical Property Risk Component of 4% (as prescribed in Sec.
 439.2 of the State Revenue and Tax Code) applies to owner-occupied single-family dwellings.
 A 2% risk component applies to all other Properties. - The Property Tax Component (Post-Prop.
-13) of .01 times the assessment ratio of 100% (1%). - The Amortization Component is a percentage equal to the reciprocal of the remaining life of the structure and is set at the discretion of the County Assessor for each individual property.
-In this example the remaining life of the building is 60 years and the improvements represent 45% of the total property value.
-The amortization component is calculated thus: 1/60 = .0167 x .45 = .0075.
+13) of .01 times the assessment ratio of 100% (19) - he Annousation component of the companies and of the strain be County Assess of for each in age equal to the reciprocal set at the discretion of toperty.
+In this example rs and the improvements represent 45% of the total property value.
+The amortization component is calculated thus: $1/60 = .0167 \times .45 = .0075$.